LearnToSkillUp-India/Instagram-Post-Automation/README.md

 The text and image path has to be pasted as it is.

-For slides having images, you can continue to make changes with the image and scale it as required.
+For slides having images, you can continue to make changes with the image and scale it till you get required result. **Scaling by 2 will half the width and height, and scaling by 0.5 will double it.**

 Similarly for slides having text, you can continue to make changes for maximum number characters in a line.